 As Chief Justice, in 2014, Michael led the creation of the Nova Scotia Access to Justice Coordinating Committee, a group of legal professionals working to make Nova Scotia a national leader in access to justice.
 During his tenure as Chief Justice, he promoted several judicial outreach initiatives to engage the Indigenous and African Nova Scotia communities.
 His efforts to foster inclusion on the Bench include creating a judicial mentorship initiative for African Nova Scotian and Indigenous lawyers.
 He also volunteered with Phoenix Youth to host justice day camps for young people from racialized communities.

 Michael’s access to justice initiatives have been recognized by Cape Breton University with an honourary doctorate of laws degree.
 The Canadian Bar Association (Nova Scotia Branch) has renamed its annual access to justice award the “J. Michael MacDonald Access to Justice Award” to honour Michael’s work in this area.

 He has presented at, and participated in, numerous legal conferences in Canada, the United States, and Europe, and has assisted the judiciaries in Kazakhstan and Ukraine.
-He is a regular guest speaker at Dalhousie’s Schulich School of Law and a recipient of the Queen’s Golden and Diamond Jubilee medals.
+He is a regular guest speaker at Dalhousie’s Schulich School of Law and a recipient of the Queen’s Golden, Diamond and Platinum Jubilee medals.

 Michael focuses his practice on alternative dispute resolution.